 It is not uncommon for chronic heart failure to have a combination of both systolic and diastolic dysfunction.
 Therefore, the slope of the end-systolic pressure-volume relationship (ESPVR) is decreased and the slope of the passive filling curve (reciprocal of compliance) is increased in the ventricular pressure-volume loop shown to the right.
 When this occurs, there is a dramatic reduction in stroke volume (width of pressure-volume loop) because end-systolic volume is increased and end-diastolic volume is decreased.
 Both ejection fraction and stroke work are also decreased.

 The changes shown in the figure assume that heart rate and systemic vascular resistance are both unchanged; however, in patients, both parameters will probably be increased because of neurohumoral activation in response to heart failure.

-This combination of systolic and diastolic dysfunction, coupled with compensatory volume expansion, can lead to very high end-diastolic pressures that can cause pulmonary congestion and edema, as well as systemic edema and ascites (particularly when the right ventricle is in failure).
+This combination of systolic and diastolic dysfunction, coupled with compensatory volume expansion, can lead to very high left ventricular end-diastolic pressures that can cause pulmonary congestion and edema.
+This can lead to systemic edema and ascites, particularly when the right ventricle begins to fail.